elllie/bytesizecs/chapters/1-PythonBasics/1-ramen.md

 This is just to ensure that we haven't mistakenly left any burners on, which would be very bad.

 ```
-HowTo: ServeRamen(NEED: a pot of cooked ramen "ramenPot", a poached egg "egg", a soup bowl "ramenBowl"; returns: a bowl of completed ramen)
+HowTo: ServeRamen(NEED: a pot of cooked ramen "ramenPot", a poached egg "egg", a soup bowl "ramenBowl")
     cooked_noodles = ramenPot.contents.noodles
     Place(item: cooked_noodles, destination: ramenBowl)